Input Selection for Bandwidth-Limited Neural Network Inference: Conclusions.

-\section{Conclusions}
+\section{Conclusions.}

 The transfer of data between servers and clients can become a major bottleneck during the inference phase of a neural network.
-We propose a framework that allows to automatically select those parts of the data needed by the network to perform well, while, at the same time, to select only a minimal amount of data.
-Our approach resorts to various types of selection masks that are jointly optimized together with the corresponding network during the training phase.
-Our experiments show that it is often possible to achieve a good accuracy with significantly less input data needed to be transferred.
-We expect that such selection masks will play an important role in the future for data-intensive domains such as remote sensing or for scenarios where the data transfer bandwidth is very limited.
+We propose a framework that allows to automatically select the relevant parts of the input data needed by a model.
+Our approach resorts to various types of selection masks (\texttt{channel}, \texttt{pixel}, and \texttt{block}) that are optimized together with any given task model during the training phase.
+In addition to static selection, we also introduce instance-based selection to deal with tasks with shifting feature importance such as segmentation.
+Our experiments show that it is often possible to achieve a good accuracy with significantly less input data that needs to be transferred.

+In addition, our mask selections are inferred from the task model.
+Hence, the selections eventually made also provides insights into what is considered relevant by the model and can, therefore, help to identify and understand learned patterns and potential biases.